Edgar-Donk/edgar-donk.github.io/README.md

 image files to a suitable images directory, adjusting the names as necessary.
 When running theme_create you can experiment having the parent directory as default instead of clam - the results should be similar to those given in the green.tcl test.
 The resulting python script within theme_create can be used to overwrite the combobox part of orange.py.
 We can test whether orange.py is correct using
-06combo_orange.py, run under os rather than using python's idle.
+06combo_orange.py, run under our OS directly rather than using python's Idle.

 When working with radiance note how often the widgets have their images added by using "element create" - there are relatively few widgets that require a layout and mapping.
 This bodes well for any future designs we may have since this is a relatively simple construct.

-Onto our next exercise - let us create a button with the focus state's dashed line surrounds the button.
+Onto our next exercise - let us create a button where the focus state's dashed line surrounds the button.
 In radiance we see that the button part of the script looks like:-
 ````
         ## Buttons.